KhronosGroup/3DC-Certification/README.md

 There are two major components to this Khronos 3D Commerce<sup>TM</sup> Certification repository:

-* [Documents](./documents) - the primary reference for Certification Program details
+* [Documents](./documents) - the primary reference for Certification Program details, including how to generate a test submission
 * [Models](./models) - the set of glTF models used for Certification.

 The glTF models can be viewed with the 3D Commerce Configured Sample Viewer (need URL).